Anna Leonowens: Canada and Germany

 In 1878, Leonowens's daughter Avis Annie Crawford Connybeare married Thomas Fyshe, a Scottish banker and the cashier (general manager) of the Bank of Nova Scotia in Halifax, where she resided for nineteen years as she continued to travel the world.
 This marriage ended the family's money worries.
 Leonowens resumed her teaching career and taught daily from 9 am to 12 noon for an autumn half at the Berkeley School of New York at 252 Madison Avenue, Manhattan, beginning on 5 October 1880; this was a new preparatory school for colleges and schools of science and her presence was advertised in the press.
 On behalf of The Youth's Companion magazine, Leonowens visited Russia in 1881, shortly after the assassination of Tsar Alexander II, and other European countries, and continued to publish travel articles and books.
 This established her position as an orientalist scholar.

-Having returned to Halifax, she again became involved in women's education, and was a suffragist.
-She initiated a reading circle and a Shakespeare club, was one of the founders of the Local Council of Women of Halifax and the Victoria School of Art and Design (now the Nova Scotia College of Art and Design).
+Having returned to Halifax, she again became involved in women's education and worked as a suffragist.
+She initiated a reading circle and a Shakespeare club, and she was one of the founders of the Local Council of Women of Halifax and the Victoria School of Art and Design (now the Nova Scotia College of Art and Design).
 From 1888 to 1893, Anna Leonowens lived with her daughter Avis and her grandchildren in Kassel, Germany.

 On her way back to Canada, she met her son Louis again, after nineteen years of separation.
-He had returned to Siam in 1881, had become an officer in the Siamese royal cavalry and a teak trader.
-From his marriage to Caroline Knox—a daughter of Sir Thomas George Knox, the British consul-general in Bangkok, and his Thai wife, Prang Yen—he had two children, aged two and five years.
-After the death of his wife, he entrusted them to his mother's care, who took them with her to Canada, while Louis returned to Siam.
+He had returned to Siam in 1881, having had become an officer in the Siamese royal cavalry and a teak trader.
+From his marriage to Caroline Knox — a daughter of Sir Thomas George Knox, the British consul-general in Bangkok, and his Thai wife, Prang Yen— he had two children, aged two and five years.
+After the death of his wife, he entrusted them to his mother, who took them with her to Canada, while Louis returned to Siam.